Two Day Short Beekeeping Course

 Course fee

-Accommodation for a candidate for 2 nights
+Accommodation for candidate for 2 nights

 Food and beverages for a candidate: